softworkz/embyuserwiki/Cinema-Mode.md

 * Video has DTS-HD MA audio profile, intro file is named "dts-hd ma.avi"
 * You've added a tag to the video called "waffle", intro file is named "waffle.mpg".

+**Tip**: To review the media information for one of your videos, visit the detail screen in the web interface.

 Simply create a folder containing the videos, and enter the path in the codec intro field:

 ![](images/server/cinemamode5.png)